laurentianos/nachos/proj1/README.md

 ```
 void wakeAll()
 {
-  // This is the pseudocode listing for wakeAll()
+  DI
+  if readyQueue is not empty
+    for each KThread in the readyQueue
+      wake the KThread
+  RI
 }
 ```